 Front Wheel Drive

-The answer, to be blunt, is not quite.
-But it comes surprisingly close.
-The exterior—from the new corporate grille and front end (more of a refined, masculine face than the clownish smile of some other recent models, to the rippled, muscular-looking front fender lines, the arched roofline, and the smooth, surprisingly refined tail and rear lights—is just gorgeous.
+From the new corporate grille and front end (more of a refined, masculine face than the clownish smile of some other recent models), to the rippled, muscular-looking front fender lines, the arched roofline, and the smooth, surprisingly refined tail and rear lights, the 2014is just gorgeous.
 Pacing around at 360 degrees, it's impossible to find an awkward angle on this car.
 The proportions are the best they get in this class, and it's a knockout.
 Open the driver's door, and what you get is a little farther from fantasy.
 The Mazda 6 interior isn't going to flat-out seduce you the way the exterior does, but it's neat and quite attractive, with tastefully coordinated materials, just enough brightwork, and trims that place just enough soft-touch surfaces in the places where hands are likely to go.